Kaffir Lime Leaf

 Did You Know?

-- 5.In traditional Southeast Asian medicine, kaffir lime leaves have been used for centuries to treat digestive issues, nausea, and as a natural insect repellent
+- 5.In traditional Thai medicine, kaffir lime leaves have been used for centuries to treat digestive disorders, parasitic infections, and to purify 'bad blood'—beliefs now supported by modern research into the leaves' antimicrobial compounds.

 Plating Guidance